isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/trade-first.md

 During the renewal process, your company is required to submit the [TradeFIRST Self-Assessment Checklist ](https://go.gov.sg/tradefirstselfassessmentchecklist-jan22) and all relevant supporting documents, and undergo the on-site assessment again.

-Reviews may also be conducted at shorter intervals under special circumstances, such as for companies granted conditional approval with areas identified for improvement within a stipulated time period.
+Reviews may also be conducted at shorter intervals under special circumstances, such as for companies with areas identified for improvement, within a stipulated time period.

 If you require further assistance on TradeFIRST, please email  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).